Exploring disaster recovery as a service (DRaaS) benefits

 support Hero Banner

-By subscribing to DRaaS, organizations can minimize downtime and loss of data; more easily meet service-level agreements (SLAs); simplify operations; reduce costs; and improve time to value.
+By subscribing to DRaaS, organizations can minimize downtime and data loss; more easily meet service-level agreements (SLAs); simplify operations; reduce costs; and improve time to value.
 By using pay-as-you-go public cloud infrastructure, DRaaS democratizes DR, making it accessible to businesses both large and small, and eliminating trade-offs when deciding which applications or data assets must be protected in case of a natural or man-made disaster.

 Natural disasters are becoming more commonplace.
 Greater digitization has the potential to increase human error.
 Cybercriminals are becoming more sophisticated.
 All of these together increase the chance of a catastrophe taking down IT operations, even entire digital businesses, with little or no warning.